Character Classes

 Druid

-Druids are protectors of nature devoted to either deities of natural elements or powerful earth spirits, both which imbue the druid with special abilities.
+Druids are protectors of nature and sometimes devoted to deities of natural elements or powerful earth spirits.
 Druidic religions promote connection, balance, and reverence for the natural world.
 Druids are friends with birds and beasts and consider trees to be sacred.
 They live in harmony with the environment and are known for creating natural remedies and medicines.
 Powerful druids are gifted with the ability to change their own form into natural creatures.
 Druids can be found anywhere in nature, and they usually belong to a druidic order where they received their secret training.
 Druidic orders can have various goals, but their primary goal is to protect nature from exploitation or destruction.
 Druids frequently live alone in the area that they guard, but orders have regular meetings and holidays when they gather to celebrate or have council.
 Some druids stray farther afield, choosing to act as wandering protectors instead of staying in a specific location.

 Class Details

-Ability Score Requirements: Charisma 12+ and Wisdom 12+.
+Ability Score Requirements: Intelligence 12+ and Wisdom 12+.

 Class Skills and proficiencies: Handle Animal +5 (whispering), Knowledge Nature +5 (animals-land, birds & fliers, plants & trees, the land), Spellcraft +5 (natural spell), Survival +5 (foraging).